The-DevOps-Lounge/terraform-challenges/README.md

 1. Run `terraform destroy` (this step will never fail due to potential financial implications)
 1. Switch to the `level-1` branch and repeat the above steps, fixing the issues you face

-At each level above the previous, the problems get harder and harder.
+At each level above the previous, the problems get harder and harder or just more annoying.
+It depends how I'm feeling ;-)

 ### The Solution